-Additionally, contractor shall post notices directing personnel to use the required PPE, such as in that listed above; e.g.:
+Contractor shall post notices directing personnel to use specific PPE, such as in that listed above; i.e.:

-- All construction sites shall have signs posted instructing the use of hard hats.
-All hard hats used at SAWS job sites shall conform to American National Standard Institute (ANSI) Code Z89.1. - Areas where generators, jack hammers, etc., and other loud equipment or vehicles are in use, in excess of a potential exposure of 85 dBA, shall have signs posted requiring the use of the specific hearing protection, per 29 CFR, 1926.52.

-Safe Operation of Construction Equipment

-All vehicles and equipment shall be operated in a manner that prevents personal injury or equipment damage.
+- a.
+All construction sites shall have signs posted instructing the use of hard hats.
+All hard hats used at SAWS job sites shall conform with American National Standard Institute (ANSI) Code Z89.1; - b.
+Areas where generators, jack hammers, etc., and other loud equipment or vehicles are in use, in excess of a potential exposure of 85 dBA, shall have signs posted requiring the use of the appropriate hearing protection. - 10.
+Safe Operation of Construction Equipment: All vehicles and equipment shall be operated in a safe manner to prevent personal injury or equipment damage.
 The Contractor shall not permit untrained or unqualified personnel to operate any vehicles or equipment.
 Operators of any equipment or vehicles shall be able to read and understand the signs, signals and operating instructions in use.
-Seat belts shall be worn by vehicle operators and equipment operators if the equipment is so equipped.

-Hazard Communication and Emergency Response

-According to the Texas Community Right-to-Know Act, and 29 CFR 1910.1200, all persons on and off the job site must have access to information on hazardous materials and substances which are used or encountered at the worksite.
-Hazardous and regulated chemicals shall be labeled and material safety data sheets (MSDS) shall be available, as applicable.
+Seat belts shall be worn by vehicle operators and equipment operators if the equipment is so equipped. - 11.
+Hazard Communication and Emergency Response: According to the Community Right-to-Know Act, 29 CFR 1910.1200, all persons on and off the job site must have access to information on hazardous materials and substances which are used or encountered in the workplace.
+Hazardous and regulated chemicals shall be labeled and material safety data sheets (MSDS) shall be available, if applicable.
+Contractors should refer to the SAWS Hazard Communication Program for guidance.